Poland

 Coordination of incident management will be conducted by CSIRT teams.
 CSIRT MON, CSIRT NASK and CSIRT GOV will be responsible for implementing corrective actions.

-In addition, there is an obligation for the cybersecurity authority to appoint a sector-specific or subsector-specific CSIRT to support the sector’s key entities and important entities in the area of incident response.
-Key and important entities will report major incidents to those teams and then the information will be forwarded to the relevant CSIRT (CSIRT MON, CSIRT NASK or CSIRT GOV).
+In addition, there is an obligation for the cybersecurity authority to appoint a sector-specific or subsector-specific CSIRT to support the sector’s essential entities and important entities in the area of incident response.
+Essential and important entities will report major incidents to those teams and then the information will be forwarded to the relevant CSIRT (CSIRT MON, CSIRT NASK or CSIRT GOV).

 Authorities responsible for cyber security will submit reports on the functioning of sectoral CSIRTs to the Government Representative for Cyber Security once a year, by 31 January.